Tipoca/scaml/README.md

 * Exceptions.
 * Classes, and objects.

-## Unsupported features of Michelson
+## Unsupported features of Michelson for now

 ### `CREATE_CONTRACT`